-Prerequisite: Mandarin Chinese I or Mandarin Chinese I Part I and Mandarin Chinese I Part II (Middle School) and language proficiency Credit: 1 unit
+Grade Level: 9, 10, 11, 12 Prerequisite: Mandarin Chinese I or Mandarin Chinese I Part I and Mandarin Chinese I Part II (Middle School) and language proficiency

 This course builds on the skills introduced in Chinese I. Aural comprehension, pronunciation and speaking exercises facilitate oral communication.
 Additional vocabulary and grammar are introduced to further develop reading and writing skills.
 Students expand their capacity to read and write Chinese characters.
 Students continue to study Chinese history, culture and society.
 Proficiency exam will be given at the end of the course.